Tayen15/Tayen15/README.md

 Heyyo,
 You can call me Tayen.

-I will increase my knowledge about github, and enjoy in my account.
+I will increase my knowledge about github.

 XOXO.